Hydraulic resistance of channels obstructed by a dense array of elastic fibers: Fluid-structure interaction model and comparison with experiments

-Eq.~\eqref{eq:ResistHyd} can be readily used to predict the pressure drop for rigid hair beds for which $h=H-L$, provided the permeability $k=\f(d,\delta)$ is known.
-For regular arrays of cylinders, the permeability can be computed through asymptotic models~\cite{Happel959,Drumonds1984}, scaling laws~\cite{Sobera2006}, or reduced numerical models~\cite{Zampogna2016}.
-For its simplicity and validity over the full range of packing fractions, I use the scaling $k=c\delta^2\left(1-d/\delta\right)^3$ with $c=0.1475$~\cite{Sobera2006}.
-Fig.~\ref{fg:fig2}b,d,f,h shows the pressure drop predicted by Eq.~\eqref{eq:ResistHyd} with $\alpha=1$ as dashed black lines.
-It captures reasonably well the pressure drop measured for `rigid' hairs (see Fig.~\ref{fg:fig2}b) as well as the initial slope of the pressure-flowrate relationship of soft hairs.
-I therefore set $\alpha=1$ in the following.
+Equation~\eqref{eq:ResistHyd} can be readily used to predict the pressure drop for rigid hair beds for which $h=H-L$, provided the permeability $k=\f(d,\delta)$ is known.
+For regular arrays of cylinders, the permeability can be computed through asymptotic models~\citep{Happel959,Drumonds1984}, scaling laws~\citep{Sobera2006}, or homogenization methods~\citep{Zampogna2016}.
+For its simplicity and validity over a wide range of packing fractions, I use the scaling $k=c\delta^2\left(1-d/\delta\right)^3$ with $c=0.1475$~\citep{Sobera2006}.
+Fig.~\ref{fg:fig2}c,f,i,l shows the pressure drop predicted by eq.~\eqref{eq:ResistHyd} with $\alpha=1$ as dashed black lines.
+It captures reasonably well the pressure drop measured for `rigid' hairs (see Fig.~\ref{fg:fig2}c), as well as the initial slope of the pressure-flow rate relationship of soft hairs.
+Note that Fig.~\ref{fg:fig2}c shows three curves because the channel height $H$ varies slightly due to the roof installation procedure, resulting in a deviation of $\pm 0.2$ mm from the target (see measured values in Table~S1).
+I also compare the predicted flow profiles, $u_D$ and $u_P$, to simulations of the flow through rigid hair beds in SM and find a reasonable agreement.
+I therefore set $\alpha=1$ in the following, which is equivalent to setting the slip length at the porous interface to $\sqrt{k}$.